dripdrop-app/server/README.md

 ![image](https://user-images.githubusercontent.com/20981009/166059996-b562f0f3-428c-49a0-9652-cf43cac1a2d0.png)

-- View Youtube Videos from Subscriptions based on video categories (from the last year)
+- View Youtube Videos from Subscriptions based on video categories (within the last year)
 - Have the ability to like videos
 - Video Queue that supports autoplaying and listening to video in background